VA New York Harbor Healthcare System

 The VA New York Harbor Healthcare System is a set of hospitals run by the United States Department of Veterans Affairs in the New York City area.
-It comprises three medical centers, two community outpatient clinics, and five veterans centers.
+It comprises three medical centers, two community outpatient clinics, and three veterans centers.
 The system is a component of the much larger VA Health Care Network.

+In June 2021, the system's Manhattan Campus was renamed after Margaret Cochran Corbin, who fought in the Battle of Fort Washington during the American Revolutionary War.
+It was the first such facility in the United States to be named after a woman veteran.
+A bill to rename the facility was introduced to Congress by Senator Kirsten Gillibrand and Congresswoman Carolyn Maloney; the bill was signed into law in January 2021.

 Locations

 The New York Harbor Healthcare System has five major locations across four of the five boroughs of New York: